 New York Law Journal, May 27, 2008, “City Is Sanctioned for Failure To Follow Discovery Orders”

-In the end, the Attard case was not a victory in the traditional sense, because, after the City was sanctioned and finally turned over the evidence required, my client lost.
-After having assembled all of the statistical evidence that the City was sanctioned for not producing in a timely manner, the trial judge denied Mrs. Attard the right to have her case heard by the jury and the Second Circuit Court of Appeals affirmed his decision.
-Because I believed these decisions were incorrect, I petitioned the case to the United States Supreme Court.
-My argument for reversal had something going for it in that another Circuit Court of Appeals, the Tenth, had a completely different rule on the question of law that got Mrs. Attard's case dismissed, and courts in the Ninth Circuit had rejected the Second Circuit's analysis.
+In the end, the Attard case was not a victory in the traditional sense, because, after the City was sanctioned and finally turned over the evidence required, U.S. Judge John Gleeson held that the statistical evidence of age bias was insufficient to let the case go to trial.
+The Second Circuit Court of Appeals affirmed.
+These decisions, however, were controlled by what I believed to be a defective precedent, and I petitioned to the United States Supreme Court for review.
+My argument for reversal had something going for it: another Circuit Court of Appeals, the Tenth, had a completely different rule on the question of law that got Ms. Attard's case dismissed, and courts in the Ninth Circuit had rejected the Second Circuit's analysis.
 In other words, a person in Colorado would have gotten to a jury.
 It was a gift to have this dispute by multiple courts in the country that I could not give up the chance to ask the nation's highest court to weigh in.
-The petition for certiorari to that court, the first I'd ever filed, was noticed by SCOTUS Blog, a division of Bloomberg News, which thought Mrs. Attard had a running chance for further review.
-It named her case Petition of the Day on March 21, 2012.
-Unfortunately, the Supreme Court doesn't have to take any case, even when two parts of the country disagree on a rule of law, and when her case came up for conference a month later, the Justices denied all 127 petitions that were up for review that week.
-I'll never regret taking the case and consider it a victory in that I fought for what I knew was right and didn't give up until the final court of last resort denied further review.
-The victory comes from knowing you're right and not taking no for an answer.
-Of the 127 petitions filed that week, a prestigious news source thought our case had something going for it.
+The petition for certiorari to that court, the first I'd filed on my own, was noticed by SCOTUS Blog, a division of Bloomberg News, which thought Attard had a running chance for further review.
+It named my brief in the case Petition of the Day on March 21, 2012.
+Unfortunately, the Supreme Court doesn't have to take any case, even when two parts of the country disagree on a rule of law, and when her case came up for conference, the Justices denied all 127 petitions that were up for review, including mine.
+I'll never regret taking the case and consider it a victory in that I fought for what I knew was right and didn't give up until the final court of last resort denied further review, despite conflicting opinions in differing parts of the country.

 Siagha v.
 Katz